microsoft/resilient-ecommerce-reference-app/README.md

 ### Deploy the App

-Follow the instructions in [the setup readme file](.\doc\SETUP.md) to deploy the app and run the health checks.
+Follow the instructions in [the setup readme file](doc/SETUP.md) to deploy the app and run the health checks.

 ### Simulating a zone-down (Chaos Studio)

 #### Azure Chaos Studio Overview

 **Azure Chaos Studio** is a managed experimentation platform that helps developers and operations teams improve the resilience of their applications by intentionally injecting faults and disruptions into their system.
-It allows teams to simulate real-world failure scenarios---such as network latency, service downtime, or hardware failures---so they can observe how their application behaves under stress and identify potential weaknesses.
+It allows teams to simulate real-world failure scenarios (such as network latency, service downtime, or hardware failures) so they can observe how their application behaves under stress and identify potential weaknesses.
 By testing with Azure Chaos Studio, teams can proactively improve the reliability and robustness of their applications, ensuring they perform well even in unpredictable cloud environments.
 The platform integrates seamlessly with Azure services, making it easier to conduct controlled chaos experiments without compromising production environments.
 [Read more about chaos studio.](https://learn.microsoft.com/en-us/azure/chaos-studio/chaos-studio-overview)

 #### Using Chaos Studio to Test Zone Resiliency

 To test the resiliency of the e-commerce application, **Azure Chaos Studio** can be used to simulate a **zone down fault** within the application's architecture.
 By injecting this fault, the application's failover mechanisms can be tested (such as retry patterns, zone-redundant deployments, and load balancing).
 The experiment ensures the application behaves properly in case of an outage and finds any possible degradation in a timely manner.

 The sample source code contains scripts to start the Chaos Experiment and run health checks to ensure the app is running smoothly.
-Browse to the README file in [the setup readme file](.\doc\SETUP.md) to learn more about it.
+Browse to the README file in [the setup readme file](doc/SETUP.md) to learn more about it.